awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 1. A message displays information about the disk size increase process\.
 Review the information, and choose **Close**\.

+1. When the disk size increase is finished, you must [ restart the WorkSpace](#client-restart-workspace) for the changes to take effect\.
+Save any open files before restarting the WorkSpace\.

 ## Change Your WorkSpace Compute Type<a name="client-change-compute-type"></a>

 You can change your WorkSpace compute type to choose a different bundle for your WorkSpace\.
 If your administrator recently created your WorkSpace, you must wait 6 hours before you can change your WorkSpace compute type\.
 After that, you can switch to a larger compute type once in a 6\-hour period, or to a smaller compute type once in a 30\-day period\.

 When your WorkSpace compute type change is in progress, you are disconnected from the WorkSpace\.
 During this time, you can't use or make changes to the WorkSpace\.
+This process might take up to an hour\.

+**Important**
 To avoid losing changes, save any open documents and other application files before you change your WorkSpace compute type\.
-This process may take up to an hour\.

-**Note**
 Changing your WorkSpace compute type will change the amount that your organization pays for your WorkSpace\.

 **To change your WorkSpace compute type**